yuhua99/kash/API_DOCUMENT.md

 ## Categories Management

-CRUD operations for expense categories.
+CRUD operations for income and expense categories.
 All endpoints require authentication.

 ### Endpoints